GlasMartin/AD-SPLUNK/README.md

 ### RDP Brute Force Simulation

 A brute-force attack was simulated from Kali Linux against the Windows 11 employee endpoint.
+Tried to use Crowbar, but since it is patched against Windows11 machines, I ended up simulating the attack by just entering wrong password trough xfreerdp3.

 Expected outcome: